 Ensuring the safety of anaphylactic students in a school setting depends on the co-operation of the entire school community.
 To minimize risk of exposure, and to ensure rapid response to an emergency, parents, students and school personnel should all understand and fulfill their responsibilities.

-- The Board will be made aware of the legal responsibilities towards the children with life-threatening allergies and ensure there is a process for the annual review of the policy at the school.
+- The Board will be made aware of the legal responsibilities towards the children with life-threatening allergies and the Toronto Waldorf School’s anaphylaxis policy will be reviewed annually by the Board.

 - Works closely with the parents of an anaphylactic student;

-- Makes contact with parents of an anaphylactic student and lead each year to gather or update medical information related to the condition including: causal factors, severity of allergy, past incidents of anaphylactic reactions and other health considerations.
+- Makes contact with parents of an anaphylactic student and Class Teacher or High School Advisor each year to gather or update medical information related to the condition including: causal factors, severity of allergy, past incidents of anaphylactic reactions and other health considerations.

 - Prepares and maintains a student file including consent forms, waiver, physician’s instructions and alert sheets with annual updated photograph for each anaphylactic student.

-- Ensures the Alert sheets with updated photographs are posted in the child’s classroom, front office, After School Program areas and in the faculty room in a prominent location.
+- Ensures the Alert sheets with updated photographs are posted in the all classrooms, front office, extended care program areas and in the faculty room in a prominent location.